MrJackdaw/reach-reactjs-starter/README.md

 ---
 ## Additional Notes
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-It does not use any `react-script` or `webpack` configuration overrides.
+It uses `react-scripts-rewired` for React 18 polyfills.

 ### Reach CLI
 **Note:** If you don't have the `reach` compiler installed, run this in your project directory to download it (and make the downloaded item executable)